MirelaVoinea/Personal_Project/README.md

 Based on my findings, my recommendations are:

-1. Discounts for casual members who have an average trip length of minimum 10 minutes.
+1. Discounts for casual members who have an average trip length of minimum 10 minutes and even a bigger discount for members who have a at least a trip longer than 1 hour.
 I would recommend sending them a discount code for buying annual membership through SMS or e-mail.

-2. Membership benefits: make contracts with sports shops to offer annual members a discount for every purchase they make.
+2. Membership benefits: make contracts with sport equipment shops to offer annual members a discount for every purchase they make and use this membership benefit in the marketing program to make casual members buy annual membership.

-3. Sales representatives at top 10 starting stations where casual riders begin their trips on weekends.
-The sales representatives should show the casual riders the benefits of having annual membership, and offer them a discount if they buy the annual membershep straight away.
+3. Sales representatives at top 10 ending stations where casual riders end their trips on weekends.
+The sales representatives should show the casual riders the benefits of having annual membership, and offer them a discount if they buy the annual membership straight away.

 4. Digital media: partnership with influencers to promote the annual memberships.